MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 Typical use cases for Azure Stack HCI include the ability to run high availability (HA) workloads in on-premises or edge locations, which provides a solution to address workload requirements.
 You can:

-- Provide a hybrid cloud solution that's deployed on premises to address data sovereignty, regulation and compliance, or latency requirements.
+- Provide a hybrid cloud solution that's deployed on-premises to address data sovereignty, regulation and compliance, or latency requirements.

 - Deploy and manage HA-virtualized or container-based edge workloads that are deployed in a single location or in multiple locations.
 This strategy enables business-critical applications and services to operate in a resilient, cost-effective, and scalable manner.

 - Lower the total cost of ownership (TCO) by using solutions that are certified by Microsoft, cloud-based deployment, centralized management, and monitoring and alerting.

 - Provide a centralized provisioning capability by using Azure and Azure Arc to deploy workloads across multiple locations consistently and securely.
-Tools like Azure portal, command-line-interface (CLI), or infrastructure as code (IaC) templates use Kubernetes for containerization or traditional workload virtualization to drive automation and repeatability.
+Tools like the Azure portal, Azure CLI, or infrastructure as code (IaC) templates use Kubernetes for containerization or traditional workload virtualization to drive automation and repeatability.

 - Adhere to strict security, compliance, and audit requirements.
 Azure Stack HCI is deployed with a hardened security posture configured by default, or _secure-by-default_.
-Azure Stack HCI incorporates certified hardware, Secure Boot, Trusted Platform Module (TPM), Virtualization-based security (VBS), Credential Guard, and enforced Windows Defender Application Control (WDAC) policies.
-It also integrates with modern cloud-based security and threat management services like Defender for Cloud and Azure Sentinel.
+Azure Stack HCI incorporates certified hardware, Secure Boot, Trusted Platform Module (TPM), virtualization-based security (VBS), Credential Guard, and enforced Windows Defender Application Control policies.
+It also integrates with modern cloud-based security and threat-management services like Microsoft Defender for Cloud and Microsoft Sentinel.

 ### Scenario details

 The following sections provide more information about the scenarios and potential use cases for this reference architecture.
 These sections include a list of business benefits and example workload resource types that you can deploy on Azure Stack HCI.

-#### Azure Stack HCI directly integrates with Azure using Azure Arc to lower TCO and operational overhead
+#### Use Azure Arc with Azure Stack HCI

+Azure Stack HCI directly integrates with Azure by using Azure Arc to lower the TCO and operational overhead.
 Azure Stack HCI is deployed and managed through Azure, which provides built-in integration of Azure Arc through deployment of the [Azure Arc resource bridge](/azure/azure-arc/resource-bridge/overview) component.
 This component is installed during the HCI cluster deployment process.
-Azure Stack HCI cluster nodes are enrolled with [Azure Arc for Servers](/azure-stack/hci/deploy/deployment-arc-register-server-permissions) as a prerequisite to initiate the cloud-based deployment of the cluster.
-During deployment, mandatory extensions are installed on each cluster node, such as Life Cycle Manager (LCM), Microsoft Edge Device Management, and Telemetry and Diagnostics.
+Azure Stack HCI cluster nodes are enrolled with [Azure Arc for servers](/azure-stack/hci/deploy/deployment-arc-register-server-permissions) as a prerequisite to initiate the cloud-based deployment of the cluster.
+During deployment, mandatory extensions are installed on each cluster node, such as Lifecycle Manager, Microsoft Edge Device Management, and Telemetry and Diagnostics.
 You can use Azure Monitor and Log Analytics to monitor the HCI cluster after deployment by enabling Azure Stack HCI Insights.
 [Feature updates for Azure Stack HCI](/azure-stack/hci/release-information-23h2) are released periodically to enhance the customer experience.
-Updates are controlled and managed through [Azure Update Management][azure-update-management].
+Updates are controlled and managed through [Azure Update Manager][azure-update-management].

-You can deploy workload resources such as [Azure Arc VMs](/azure-stack/hci/manage/create-arc-virtual-machines), [Azure Arc-enabled AKS][arc-enabled-aks], and [Azure Virtual Desktop session hosts](/azure/virtual-desktop/deploy-azure-virtual-desktop) that use Azure portal by selecting an [Azure Stack HCI cluster custom location](/azure-stack/hci/manage/azure-arc-vm-management-overview#components-of-azure-arc-vm-management) as the target for the workload deployment.
+You can deploy workload resources such as [Azure Arc virtual machines (VMs)](/azure-stack/hci/manage/create-arc-virtual-machines), [Azure Arc-enabled Azure Kubernetes Service (AKS)][arc-enabled-aks], and [Azure Virtual Desktop session hosts](/azure/virtual-desktop/deploy-azure-virtual-desktop) that use the Azure portal by selecting an [Azure Stack HCI cluster custom location](/azure-stack/hci/manage/azure-arc-vm-management-overview#components-of-azure-arc-vm-management) as the target for the workload deployment.
 These components provide centralized administration, management, and support.
-Customers that have active Software Assurance (SA) on their existing Windows Server Datacenter core licenses can reduce costs further by applying Azure Hybrid Benefit to Azure Stack HCI, Windows Server VMs, and AKS clusters.
+If you have active Software Assurance on your existing Windows Server Datacenter core licenses, you can reduce costs further by applying Azure Hybrid Benefit to Azure Stack HCI, Windows Server VMs, and AKS clusters.
 This optimization helps manage costs effectively for these services.

 Azure and Azure Arc integration extend the capabilities of Azure Stack HCI virtualized and containerized workloads to include:

-- [Azure Arc VMs][arc-enabled-vms] for traditional applications or services that run in virtual machines (VMs) on Azure Stack HCI.
+- [Azure Arc VMs][arc-enabled-vms] for traditional applications or services that run in VMs on Azure Stack HCI.

-- [Azure Kubernetes Service (AKS) on HCI][arc-enabled-aks] for containerized applications or services that benefit from using Kubernetes as their orchestration platform.
+- [AKS on Azure Stack HCI][arc-enabled-aks] for containerized applications or services that benefit from using Kubernetes as their orchestration platform.

-- [Azure Virtual Desktop][azs-hci] to deploy your session hosts for Azure Virtual Desktop workloads on Azure Stack HCI (on premises) by using the control and management plane in Azure to initiate the host pool creation and configuration.
+- [Azure Virtual Desktop][azs-hci] to deploy your session hosts for Azure Virtual Desktop workloads on Azure Stack HCI (on-premises).
+You can use the control and management plane in Azure to initiate the host pool creation and configuration.

-- [Azure Arc-enabled data services][arc-enabled-data-services] for containerized Azure SQL Managed Instance or PostgreSQL server that use Azure Arc-enabled AKS hosted on Azure Stack HCI.
+- [Azure Arc-enabled data services][arc-enabled-data-services] for containerized Azure SQL Managed Instance or an Azure Database for PostgreSQL server that use Azure Arc-enabled AKS that's hosted on Azure Stack HCI.

-- [Azure Arc-enabled Azure Event Grid extension for Kubernetes](/azure/event-grid/kubernetes/install-k8s-extension) to deploy the [Event Grid broker and an Event Grid operator](/azure/event-grid/kubernetes/concepts#event-grid-on-kubernetes-components) components.
+- The [Azure Arc-enabled Azure Event Grid extension for Kubernetes](/azure/event-grid/kubernetes/install-k8s-extension) to deploy the [Event Grid broker and Event Grid operator](/azure/event-grid/kubernetes/concepts#event-grid-on-kubernetes-components) components.
 This deployment enables capabilities such as Event Grid topics and subscriptions for event processing.

-- [Azure Arc-enabled machine learning](/azure/machine-learning/how-to-attach-kubernetes-anywhere) with an AKS cluster deployed on Azure Stack HCI as the compute target to run Azure Machine Learning.
+- [Azure Arc-enabled machine learning](/azure/machine-learning/how-to-attach-kubernetes-anywhere) with an AKS cluster that's deployed on Azure Stack HCI as the compute target to run Azure Machine Learning.
 You can use this approach to train or deploy machine learning models at the edge.

 Azure Arc-connected workloads provide enhanced Azure consistency and automation for Azure Stack HCI deployments, like automating guest OS configuration with [Azure Arc VM extensions][arc-vm-extensions] or evaluating compliance with industry regulations or corporate standards through [Azure Policy][arc-azure-policy].
 You can activate Azure Policy through the Azure portal or IaC automation.

-#### Azure Stack HCI default security configuration provides a defense in depth strategy to simplify security and compliance costs
+#### Take advantage of the Azure Stack HCI default security configuration

+The Azure Stack HCI default security configuration provides a defense-in-depth strategy to simplify security and compliance costs.
 The deployment and management of IT services for retail, manufacturing, and remote office scenarios presents unique security and compliance challenges.
 Securing workloads against internal and external threats is crucial in environments that have limited IT support or a lack or dedicated datacenters.
-Azure Stack HCI's default security hardening and deep integration with Azure services can help you address these challenges.
+Azure Stack HCI has default security hardening and deep integration with Azure services to help you address these challenges.

-Azure Stack HCI-certified hardware ensures built-in Secure Boot, Unified Extensible Firmware Interface (UEFI), and Trusted Platform Module (TPM) support.
-Use these technologies in combination with [VBS][azs-hci-vbs] helps protect your security-sensitive workloads.
-You can use BitLocker Drive Encryption to encrypt Boot disk volume and Storage Spaces Direct (S2D) volumes at rest.
-Server message block (SMB) encryption provides automatic encryption of traffic between servers in the cluster (on the storage network) and signing of SMB traffic between the cluster nodes and other systems.
+Azure Stack HCI-certified hardware ensures built-in Secure Boot, Unified Extensible Firmware Interface (UEFI), and TPM support.
+Use these technologies in combination with [VBS][azs-hci-vbs] to help protect your security-sensitive workloads.
+You can use BitLocker Drive Encryption to encrypt boot disk volumes and storage spaces direct volumes at rest.
+Server Message Block (SMB) encryption provides automatic encryption of traffic between servers in the cluster (on the storage network) and signing of SMB traffic between the cluster nodes and other systems.
 SMB encryption also helps prevent relay attacks and facilitates compliance with regulatory standards.

 You can onboard Azure Stack HCI VMs in [Defender for Cloud][ms-defender-for-cloud] to activate cloud-based behavioral analytics, threat detection and remediation, alerting, and reporting.
-By managing Azure Stack HCI VMs in Azure Arc, you can use [Azure Policy][arc-azure-policy] to evaluate their compliance with industry regulations and corporate standards.
+Manage Azure Stack HCI VMs in Azure Arc so that you can use [Azure Policy][arc-azure-policy] to evaluate their compliance with industry regulations and corporate standards.

 ## Components

 This architecture consists of physical server hardware that you can use to deploy Azure Stack HCI clusters in on-premises or edge locations.
 To enhance platform capabilities, Azure Stack HCI integrates with Azure Arc and other Azure services that provide supporting resources.
-Azure Stack HCI provides a resilient platform to deploy, manage, and operate end-user applications or business systems.
+Azure Stack HCI provides a resilient platform to deploy, manage, and operate user applications or business systems.
 Platform resources and services are described in the following sections.

 ### Platform resources

 The architecture requires the following mandatory resources and components:

 - [Azure Stack HCI][azs-hci] is a hyperconverged infrastructure (HCI) solution that's deployed on-premises or in edge locations by using physical server hardware and networking infrastructure.
-Azure Stack HCI provides a platform to deploy and manage virtualized workloads such as VMs, Kubernetes clusters, and other services that are enabled through Azure Arc.
-Azure Stack HCI clusters can scale from a single-node deployment to a maximum of 16 nodes by using validated, integrated, or premium hardware stock keeping units (SKUs) that are provided by the original equipment manufacturer (OEM) partners.
+Azure Stack HCI provides a platform to deploy and manage virtualized workloads such as VMs, Kubernetes clusters, and other services that are enabled by Azure Arc.
+Azure Stack HCI clusters can scale from a single-node deployment to a maximum of 16 nodes by using validated, integrated, or premium hardware versions that are provided by the original equipment manufacturer (OEM) partners.

 - [Azure Arc][azure-arc] is a cloud-based service that extends the management model based on Azure Resource Manager to Azure Stack HCI and other non-Azure locations.
 Azure Arc uses Azure as the control and management plane to enable the management of various resources such as VMs, Kubernetes clusters, and containerized data and machine learning services.

 - [Azure Key Vault][key-vault] is a cloud service that you can use to securely store and access secrets.
 A secret is anything that you want to tightly restrict access to, such as API keys, passwords, certificates, cryptographic keys, local admin credentials, and BitLocker recovery keys.

-- [Cloud Witness][cloud-witness] is a feature of Azure Storage that acts as a failover cluster quorum.
+- [Cloud witness][cloud-witness] is a feature of Azure Storage that acts as a failover cluster quorum.
 Azure Stack HCI cluster nodes use this quorum for voting, which ensures high availability for the cluster.
 The storage account and witness configuration are created during the Azure Stack HCI cloud deployment process.

-- [Azure Update Management][azure-update-management] is a unified service designed to manage and govern updates for Azure Stack HCI.
-You can use Azure Update Management to manage workloads that are deployed on HCI, including guest OS update compliance for Windows and Linux VMs.
-This unified approach streamlines patch management across Azure, on-premises environments, and for other cloud platforms through a single dashboard.
+- [Update Manager][azure-update-management] is a unified service designed to manage and govern updates for Azure Stack HCI.
+You can use Update Manager to manage workloads that are deployed on Azure Stack HCI, including guest OS update compliance for Windows and Linux VMs.
+This unified approach streamlines patch management across Azure, on-premises environments, and other cloud platforms through a single dashboard.

 ### Platform-supporting resources

-The architecture can incorporate the following optional supporting services to enhance the capabilities of the platform:
+The architecture includes the following optional supporting services to enhance the capabilities of the platform:

 - [Monitor][azure-monitor] is a cloud-based service for collecting, analyzing, and acting on diagnostic logs and telemetry from your cloud and on-premises workloads.
 You can use Monitor to maximize the availability and performance of your applications and services through a comprehensive monitoring solution.
 Deploy Azure Stack HCI Insights to simplify the creation of the Monitor data collection rule (DCR) and quickly enable monitoring of Azure Stack HCI clusters.